Meet The Dunedin Railways Team

 Muu's favourite part about working for Dunedin Railways is meeting the diversity of nationalities that pass through the Railway Station.
 “I just love sharing Aotearoa with our visitors.”

-Courtney (pictured at right, and too busy watching for passenger safety to look at the camera!) has been with Dunedin Railways for four years and is experienced in many facets of daily operations.
+Courtney (pictured at right, and too busy watching for passenger safety to look at the camera!) has been with the Dunedin Railways team for four years and is experienced in many facets of daily operations.
 After starting four years ago in the buffet car, Courtney moved to the front office where she looked after radio operations in the weekends.
 Following this, Courtney recently finished her training as a guard and locomotive assistant, ensuring passenger safety.

 Courtney loves looking after the safety of Dunedin Railways' international travellers, but most of all she wants to set the example that girls really can do anything!